Anjana984/Java-Student-Database-Mini-Project/README.md

 1.Connect to your phpMyAdmin and create new database named 'testdb'

-  1.1 . go to localhost/phpMyAdmin
+  i . go to localhost/phpMyAdmin
-  1.2 . click on 'new' appears in side bar
-  1.3 . give the name as 'testdb' and hit create
+  ii . click on 'new' appears in side bar iii . give the name as 'testdb' and hit create